DevHoji/Recommendation_system/README.md

 ### Watchlist
 - Click the heart icon on any movie card
-- Access your saved movies from the header
+- Access  saved movies from the header
 - Persistent storage across sessions